MoX46/undo_blunder/README.md

 Notes:

 * Maybe some AI/machine learning algorithms be implemnted?
-Or all this shoudl be h and written?
+Or all this shoudl be hand written?

+ToDo: